Muetze42/nova-menu/README.md

 This package is for Nova 4.

-This package brings back the policy authorization for MenuItem.
+* This package brings back the policy authorization for MenuItem
-Also, the well-known canSee method is added to MenuItem and MenuSection.
+* Also, the well-known canSee method is added to MenuItem and MenuSection
-Empty menu sections are automatically hidden.
+* Empty menu sections are automatically hidden
+* Optionally Font Awesome Icons can be used

 ## Install
 ```